 5. To Comply With the Law

 In some cases, you may be required by law to have surveys done.
-For example, the Environmental Protection Agency (EPA) requires local educational agencies to inspect school buildings for ACMs and to develop asbestos management plans.
+For example, the Environmental Protection Agency (EPA) requires local educational agencies to inspect school buildings for ACM and to develop asbestos management plans.
 The EPA also requires firms and individuals engaged in lead renovation, repair, and painting (RRP) activities to be EPA-certified and trained in safe practices.
 Also, the Occupational Safety and Health Administration (OSHA) has regulations for worker protection when impacting hazardous materials.
 In addition to these and other federal regulations, states and local governments may also have regulations to protect people’s safety.

 How Often Should you Get Surveys?